All wine guides praise Andi and Christoph Schneider from the Nahe.

 -

-The latter lay fallow for a long time but has been back in business for a few years.
-Both areas lie beneath the well-known wine village of Schlossböckelheim.
+The latter lay fallow for a long time but has been 'back in the running' for several years now.
+Both Lagen are located 'below' the well-known wine village of Schlossböckelheim.

-While the Steillagen Felsenberg and Königfels are world-famous, the Nahe Lagen Domberg and Marbach, north of the town of Bad Sobernheim, are much less well-known.
-But here too, Andi and Christoph make superb Riesling wines at Grand Cru level, or Grosses Gewächs or GG in jargon.
-Next in line are the Roter Tonschiefer and Vulkanstein Rieslings .
-The Gutswein Riesling is also very beautiful.
-Especially for those who love "tight and exciting," this is Riesling par excellence!
+While the steep slopes of Felsenberg and Königfels are world-famous, the Nahe Lagen Domberg and Marbach, north of the town of Bad Sobernheim, are much less known.
+But here too, Andi and Christoph produce magnificent Riesling wines of Grand Cru level, or Grosses Gewächs (GG) in jargon.
+Next in line are the Roter Tonschiefer and Vulkanstein Rieslings.
+Even the Gutswein Riesling is already very good.
+Especially for those who like 'sleek and exciting', this is Riesling at its best!

-The Nahe is a "geological nightmare" and boasts countless soil types.
-Therefore, you can't really speak of a single Nahe style when it comes to Nahe wines; the soil changes every 500 meters.
-And the Riesling grape perfectly reflects this difference in terroir.
-Andi and Christoph Schneider are masters at expressing these soil variations in their diverse Rieslings.
+The Nahe is a 'geological nightmare' and has countless soil types.
+So, with Nahe wines, you cannot really speak of one Nahe style; every 500m the soil is different.
+And it is precisely the Riesling grape that perfectly reflects this difference in terroir.
+Andi and Christoph Schneider are masters at expressing these soil differences in their diverse Rieslings.

-View the Nahe wines from KH Schneider here
+View the Nahe wines of KH Schneider here